anishst/NodeDocker/README.md

 - run app for development; you can make live edits with this one:
 - run: ```docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d```
 - stop: ```docker-compose -f docker-compose.yml -f docker-compose.dev.yml down```
+- to scale node app using nginx by running 2 instances: ```docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --scale node-app=2```
+    - you can monitor the logs and see requests being shared between the 2 new instances
 - prune unused volumes: ``` docker volume prune```
 - to test retry logic use this by only starting node-app:  ```docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --no-deps node-app```
 - you can view mongo express here: [http://localhost:8081/](http://localhost:8081/)